alex1604/hit-js-test-alejandro-garcia/README.md

 ### `npm run eject`

-### `npm run lint`
-Makes a check on App.js and all the files in src/components and logs errors and warnings based on the eslint rules of the project and airbnb's style guide for ES6 and React.

-### `npm run lint:fix`
-Fixes errors and warnings based on the eslint rules of the project and airbnb's style guide for ES6 and React and logs reamining errors and warnings that need manual solving.

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**

 If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.